TechnologyClassroom/SetupNotes/FreeBSD.md

 update only retrieves the new configurations instead of retrieving all configurations.

-Update all of your ports at once:
+Update all of your ports at once (this takes a long time with many configuration prompts):

 portupgrade -a